-- you meet the basic conditions (see step 1) - vou meet the significant individual test - you keep a written record of the amount you have chosen to disregard (the exempt amount) and, where there is more than one CGT concession stakeholder, of each stakeholder's percentage of the exempt amount (one may be nil, but together they must add up to 100%) - you make a payment to at least one of your CGT concession stakeholders where you have chosen to use the retirement exemption - where you make a payment to a CGT concession stakeholder, the payment is equal to the exempt amount or the amount of capital proceeds, whichever is less - where you receive the capital proceeds in instalments, you make a payment to a CGT concession stakeholder for each instalment in succession (up to the asset's CGT exempt amount).
+- you meet the basic conditions (see step 1) - you meet the significant individual test - you keep a written record of the amount you have chosen to disregard (the exempt amount) and, where there is more than one CGT concession stakeholder, of each stakeholder's percentage of the exempt amount (one may be nil, but together they must add up to 100%) - you make a payment to at least one of your CGT concession stakeholders - the payments to CGT concession stakeholders are equal to the exempt amount or the amount of capital proceeds, whichever is less - where you receive the capital proceeds in instalments, you make a payment to a CGT concession stakeholder for each instalment in succession (up to the asset's CGT exempt amount).

-In the instance where you make a payment to more than one CGT concession stakeholder, you work out the amount by referring to each individual's percentage of the exempt amount.
+Where you make a payment to more than one CGT concession stakeholder, you work out the amount by referring to each individual's percentage of the exempt amount.

-You must make your payment by either of the following:

-- seven days after you choose to disregard the capital gain if you choose the retirement exemption for a J2, J5 or J6 event - in any other case, by the later of seven days after you - choose to disregard the capital gain, or - receive the capital proceeds from the CGT event.
+- You must make your payment by either of the following: - seven days after you choose to disregard the capital gain if you choose the retirement exemption for a J2, J5 or J6 event - in any other case, by the later of seven days after you - choose to disregard the capital gain, or - receive the capital proceeds from the CGT event.